Puntalytics/Puntalytics.github.io/_posts/2021-04-18-Jake-Bailey,-part-2.md

     variant: gfm
     preserve_yaml: TRUE
 always_allow_html: TRUE
+knit: (function(inputFile, encoding) {
+  rmarkdown::render(inputFile, encoding = encoding, output_dir = "../_posts") })
 ---

+In part 2 of our interview with Jake Bailey, we ask the all-pro to elaborate on his approach and how he evaluates his performance.

 ***The Punt Runts: How many different punt plays does the team have?
 To what extent are you being directed on the sidelines what to do in a